 - (Juuda 1:4) For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only Lord God, and our Lord Jesus Christ.

-However, many homosexuals think differently about the innateness of homosexuality.
-Some might believe in it, but many think their disposition originates from the environment they grew up in and how they reacted to the environmental factors.
-This was also a common perception in the field of psychology a few decades ago.
-Will this not change the matter?
-On the other hand, we might just have wrong actually innate dispositions, but God’s virtue is powerful enough to free us from those as well.
-Whether it is an innate or an acquired disposition or an addiction, He wants to free us from them.
+However, many homosexuals disagree about the innateness of the matter.
+Some may believe that, but many disagree and think their tendencies are due to and reaction to growing conditions.
+This was a common perception even in psychological circles a few decades ago.
+Doesn't this change the matter?
+On the other hand, each of us can have wrong and really innate tendencies, but God's grace is powerful to free us from them too.
+Whether it's an inborn tendency or an addiction born through life experiences, He wants to free us from them.
 Sometimes it doesn’t take that long, sometimes it does.
-Changing is a lifelong process.
+Change is a lifelong process.

 I read an interesting study by an expert: it was a survey to find out how many actively homosexual people believed they were born that way.
 Eighty-five percent of the interviewees were of the opinion that their homosexuality was a learned way of behaving caused by destructive influence early on in their home and enticement by another person.